skupina25/fileUploadService/README.md

-# imageUploadService
+# fileUploadService

-## Avtorja: Žan Pečovnik in Žiga Kleine
+## Avtorja: Žan Pecovnik in Žiga Kleine